+Cruising Headsails shall comply with the following:

 - i.
-Cruising Headsails shall comply with the following: - ii.
-The cruising headsail shall have a luff length 2.5% of the "I" measurement shorter than the head stay length as measured from the deck sheer line to the mast intersection. - iii.
-The cruising headsail shall be attached to the bottom drum, hoisted in a foil extrusion and have a top swivel, the system shall be functional. - iv.
+The cruising headsail shall have a luff length 2.5% of the "I" measurement shorter than the head stay length as measured from the deck sheer line to the mast intersection. - ii.
+The cruising headsail shall be attached to the bottom drum, hoisted in a foil extrusion and have a top swivel, the system shall be functional. - iii.
 The cruising headsail is the primary headsail used on the boat.
 Any additional headsails used must be less than 110% LP.
-The cruising headsail is stored on the head stay when not racing. - v.
-The cruising headsail is regularly used as the primary genoa/headsail when the boat is day sailing or cruising. - vi.
-The cruising headsail has a UV leach cover attached to the sail (e.g. stitched or glued). - vii.
+The cruising headsail is stored on the head stay when not racing. - iv.
+The cruising headsail has a UV leach cover attached to the sail (e.g. stitched or glued). - v.
 Sail's material must be: Woven Polyester, Polyester Composite or Polyester laminate, with an additional layer of woven polyester (taffeta), or Composite skin, both with the intent of adding durability to the sail.
-Exotic materials are not allowed; (Pentex, PEN, Aramid, Technora, Carbon, Spectra, Ultra-PE). - viii.
-Cancelling the Cruising Headsail Credit After a Cruising Headsail credit is issued and a request for a Roller Furl Credit (6.2.c.) is received; a new rating will be issued and the Cruising Headsail Credit will be rescinded for the remainder of the season.
+Exotic materials are not allowed; (Pentex, PEN, Aramid, Technora, Carbon, Spectra, Ultra-PE). - vi.
+The cruising headsail is regularly used as the primary genoa/headsail when the boat is racing, day sailing or cruising and will be the only PHRF-NB certificate issued during the sailing season.